feerose111/Learning_PyTorch/README.md

 4. **Model evaluation** (to be done in future sessions)

-## Day 5: learning about pytorch nn-module, dataset and dataloader class
+## Day 5: Learning about pytorch nn-module, dataset and dataloader class
 - **Learn about nn-module in detail**.
 - **Implemented nn-module in existing neural network**.
 - **Learn about Dataset and Dataloader classes along with its parameters**.